 To be savvier with your savings the next time you head overseas, here are a few things you can do to ensure you’re getting a great exchange rate for travel.

 This is where you need a bit of time up your sleeve.
 Just as you took the time to research the best airfare deal for your trip, you should also wise up on where to find the best exchange rate for your foreign currency.

-You’re probably aware that exchange rates change from day to day, so it’s not a guarantee that a great rate you see one day will still be available the next.
-Savvy travellers can keep an eye on the morning news for updates on market movements (but keep in mind, the rate on the news is often not the rate available to the public), or you can check out historical rate charts to see if the currency you need has been in an upward or downward trend lately (FYI: this does not mean that the currency will keep going on this trend – sorry, it’s not as predictable as that!).
+You’re probably aware that exchange rates change from day to day.
+Experienced travellers know to keep an eye on the morning news for updates on market movements (but keep in mind, the rate on the news is often not the rate available to the public).
+You can also check out historical rate charts to see if the currency you need has been in an upward or downward trend lately (FYI: this doesn’t mean the currency will sustain that trend – sorry, it’s not as predictable as that!).

-One of the benefits of using a pre-paid travel money card like Key to the Word, is you have the ability to lock in that day’s exchange rate, when you load your card*.
-For example, you may see a favourable USD exchange rate - if you load your USD onto your card on that day, it saves that total amount for future spending.
+One of the benefits of using a pre-paid travel money card is having the ability to lock in that day’s exchange rate when you load your card*.
+For example, if you load USD onto your card when the exchange rate works in your favour, it saves that total amount for future spending.
 Not a bad deal, right?

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.